AdaGold/TaskList/README.md

 1. Create a new task:
     - update the task list to have a link to add a new task
       - this will give the user a new page with a **form** with the appropriate task fields
-      - the site should take the user back to the task list after the new task is added
+      - the site should take the user to the show page for the task that was just added
 1. Verify the success of your controller actions by uncommenting the wave 2 tests and executing them with `$ rails test`.

 ## Wave 3